Rowan Sawers: Career

-His games record stood until 2007 when it was passed by Hayden Kennedy.
+His games record stood until 2007, when it was broken by Hayden Kennedy.

-Sawers also umpired eight State of Origin games, two International rules football tours to Ireland, and at least one VFA grand final.

 He is currently a member of the AFL's Laws of the Game Committee and head coach of umpiring in the Essendon District Football League Umpires Association.
 He was the head umpire coach for AFL umpires for many years.

 After stepping down from the role of AFL umpires coach at the end of 2013, Sawers was approached by the Essendon District Football League (EDFL) to manage and develop its umpiring department.
 He accepted the position in April 2014 and served until deciding to retire in October 2020 to spend more time with his family.

 Honours

 In 2002, Sawers was named in the AFL Umpires Association Umpires' Team of the Century, and in 2004 he became the 11th umpire inducted into the Australian Football Hall of Fame.